Bachelor's Thesis Award

 In 2020, Hylke de Boer was awarded the price for his thesis “Roma hospitis patria: Een karakterisering van de hospes in Propertius boek IV”.
 The jury was impressed by De Boer’s mastery of the primary sources and his ability to bring them into dialogue with the secondary literature.
-Not least because of their relevance for modern societies, the themes of diversity and unity are currently of central interest in classics and ancient history, and De Boer offers a creative contribution and self-standing to these debates.
+Not least because of their relevance for modern societies, the themes of diversity and unity are currently of central interest in classics and ancient history, and De Boer offers a creative contribution to these debates.

 |Last modified:||08 February 2022 1.48 p.m.|